graft-community/docs/MaintenanceandServerHardeningguideforGraftSupernode_MultiSN_CommunityDebpackages.md

 Next step is disable root logins via ssh, obviously ensure you have created another user to ensure you dont lock yourself out.
 - This step is general SSH best practice as every Linux/Unix distro uses root as the admin user and therefore is an easy target for brute force attacks.
 - Another good idea is to change the port to a custom port for ssh and use the switch "-p <port-number>" with the ssh command.
-- Once again ensure you open the port on ufw if enabled to ensure you dont lock yourself out.
+- Once again ensure you open the port on ufw if enabled to ensure you dont lock yourself out and you have a non-root user configured.

 ```
 sudo nano /etc/ssh/sshd_config